AbdullahNaveeed/OCR-to-TEXT-in-Python/README.md

 # OCR-to-TEXT-in-Python

 An OCR to Text converter in Python using FastAPI is a web application that processes images to extract and convert text.
 FastAPI, known for its speed and ease of use, handles the API endpoints and request handling.
+The OCR (Optical Character Recognition) functionality can be powered by libraries such as Tesseract OCR or EasyOCR.
+When an image is uploaded via a POST request, the FastAPI server reads the image and passes it to the OCR library, which processes the image to extract text.
+The extracted text is then returned in the response.
+This setup allows for a scalable and efficient way to automate text extraction from images, useful for various applications like digitizing documents, extracting text from photos, and more.